LA QUINTA ESTACION, EL SOL NO REGRESA | The Beginning of a Unique Voice

 - We also share with you the complete score for all instruments, thanks to Musescore, and if you prefer a Karaoke version, we recommend this fantastic website (in Spanish): Maria Jesus website.

-Share your thoughts and feeling, and become part of us forever ♥️
+Share how it made you feel and be part of us forever ♥️

-Header and Featured Image used in this article and on Social Media: Photo by Yang Shuo, on Unsplash
+Header and Featured Image used in this article and on Social Media: Natalia Jimenez Facebook

 0 Comments